abrookins/andrewbrookins.com/_posts/2020-02-17-hunting-ghosts.md

 We climbed a ladder into the attic of the building and stood near a window secured from the inside by a length of wood.

-When my eyes adjusted to the darkness, I saw the outlines of cardboard boxes stored on the shelves of the small room.
+When my eyes adjusted to the darkness, I saw the outlines of cardboard boxes stored on shelves in the small room.
 I was close enough to the man to hear his breathing.

 “This is the place,” he said.